quochuy278/Portfolio/README.md

 - Home Page: A brief introduction to the portfolio with navigation links.
 - About Me: Details about my background, skills, education, and work experience.
 - Projects: Showcasing the projects I have worked on, including descriptions and links to demos or repositories.

+## Mobile View

+Please note that the mobile view of the website is optimized for Android devices.
+While it should work on iOS devices as well, the design and responsiveness have been primarily tested on Android.
+If you encounter any issues while accessing the website on iOS, I recommend trying it on an Android device or a desktop browser for the best experience.

 ## Key Features
 - Mobile Responsive: The portfolio is optimized to work smoothly on various devices, including mobile phones and tablets.